nimondo/logs-analysis/README.md

 ### Run the app

+Use `python newsdata-txt.py` inside the VM._ The result is in result.txt.
-Use `python newsdata.py` inside the VM._ The result is in result.txt.
+Use `python newsdata.py` inside the VM._ The result is in web page.
 ### Logging out and in

 If you type `exit` (or `Ctrl-D`) at the shell prompt inside the VM, you will be logged out, and put back into your host computer's shell.
 To log back in, make sure you're in the same directory and type `vagrant ssh` again.